View current

 Section 1 - Purpose and Scope

-(1) This Guideline relates to the Professorial Confirmation and Promotions Committee (PCPC) and the Local Confirmation and Promotions Committee (LCPC), in terms of their coverage, composition and the delivery of responsibilities.
+(1) This Guideline relates to the Professorial Confirmation and Promotions Committee (PCPC), the Local Confirmation Committees (LCC) and the Local Promotions Committees (LPC), in terms of their coverage, composition and the delivery of responsibilities.

 Top of Page